AAPS, Association of Applied Paleontological SciencesBusiness Office: 96 East 700 South, Logan, UT 84321-5555, Phone: 435-752-7145

 Victor E. Porter, 57 of Windfall IN died unexpectedly on Thursday, November 3, 2016 while at work at The Children's Museum of Indianapolis.
 He was born on March 9, 1959 to Franklin Delano & JoAnne Marie (DeLaVergne) Porter.
 Victor graduated from high school in 1978.
 He was the former general manager and master jeweler at J. Lewis Small Company in Elwood, IN, a former well driller and plumber at Porter Drilling Company as well as a self-employed jeweler for more than 40 years.
 On September 24, 1988 he married the love of his life - Dee Ann Planalp.
 He was a self-taught paleontologist who volunteered at the Indiana State Museum (since 1985) participating on many mastodon and mammoth digs throughout Indiana and the Peccary Cave digs.
 Vic also volunteered with Black Hills Institute of Geological Research on numerous dinosaur and fossil digs since 1986.
 Since 2005 Victor worked as chief preparator at The Children's Museum of Indianapolis.
 Victor loved his paleontological work, his jewelry work and most importantly his family and friends.

-In the fall of 2002, Victor was approached by Neal Larson (then president of the international Association of Applied Paleontological Research - AAPS) to create a medal or an award that would be given to very special friends and members of our organization for outstanding lifetime achievement in the field of paleontology and/or for fostering cooperation, communication, and understanding between professional, amateur, and academic paleontologists.
+In the fall of 2002, Victor was approached by Neal Larson (then president of the international Association of Applied Paleontological Sciences - AAPS) to create a medal or an award that would be given to very special friends and members of our organization for outstanding lifetime achievement in the field of paleontology and/or for fostering cooperation, communication, and understanding between professional, amateur, and academic paleontologists.
 Victor used his knowledge of Charles H. Sternberg (who the medal is named for) to create a unique, 1 troy ounce (gold or silver) medal bearing the image of a duckbill dinosaur skull on one side and the name and date of the recipient on the other.
 It is much of Victor's vision that created the Sternberg Medal for the AAPS.

 Victor loved working in The Children's Museum's Paleo Prep Lab.
 He brought his wit and humor to the museum each and every day and every day he inspired children.
 He always had the window open so that he could share his passion about fossils with children and their parents.
 He was an honestly, genuine human being who truly cared about people and fossils.